Green Solar-to-propellant Water Propulsion

 Optimization Focus

-Optimization concerning the quality and quantity of hydrogen peroxide and hydrogen produced onboard and the efficiency improvement will be fully explored.
+Optimisation concerning the quality and quantity of hydrogen peroxide and hydrogen produced onboard, as well as efficiency improvements, will be fully explored.

 Financiële details & Tijdlijn